eomasters-repos/graalpython/scripts/wheelbuilder/README.md

    ![](guide01.png)

 4. Click on "Run workflow".
-   You can enter a package name or build all packages.
+   You can enter a comma separated list of package names or build all packages.
-   See [the platform subfolders](../../../../blob/master/scripts/wheelbuilder/) for which packages have buildscripts.
+   See [the platform subfolders](../../../../blob/master/scripts/wheelbuilder/) for which package are defined in the `packages.txt` files.

    ![](guide02.png)
    As download URL use the archive from the [release](https://github.com/oracle/graalpython/releases) page matching your